Forming Focused Questions with PICO: Case Study

 - You are a nurse working in a busy inpatient medical surgical unit.
 The patients on your unit are admitted for a wide variety of conditions: renal, GI, dermatologic, etc.

-- All patients admitted that are chronic smokers are given brief counseling by an RN and a self-help brochure about smoking cessation, but no follow up counseling after that.
+- All patients admitted that smoke chronically are given brief counseling by an RN and a self-help brochure about smoking cessation, but no follow up counseling after that.

 - You hear your coworkers complaining that they feel like they are wasting their time because they think the patients will resume smoking after discharge.